 - Implementation materials, training and support resources, and quality assurance procedures have been developed and are ready for use by the public.

 The following types of interventions are not eligible for review:

 - Stand-alone pharmacologic treatments.
 The evidence base for pharmacologic treatments is reviewed and approved through the U.S. Food and Drug Administration (FDA).
 FDA-approved pharmacotherapy interventions (on-label use) are considered for NREPP review only when combined with one or more behavioral or psychosocial treatments.

 - Interventions that have been developed or evaluated with funds or other support, either partially or wholly, from organizations whose goals or activities are determined to be inconsistent with SAMHSA's mission.

 For More Information

-If you have any questions or comments about the open submission period, including minimum requirements for review, please contact us by email at email@example.com, by phone at 1-866-43NREPP (1-866-436-7377), or through the online contact form.
+If you have any questions or comments about the open submission process or minimum requirements for review, please contact us by email at email@example.com, by phone at 1-866-43NREPP (1-866-436-7377), or through the online contact form.

 Submissions Mailing List

 Open submission is generally held annually.
-To receive announcements about the current and future open submission periods, please join our Submissions mailing list by entering your email address below.
+To receive announcements about future open submission periods, please join our Submissions mailing list by entering your email address below.